A tropical paradise from above.

 Average Water Temperatures: 29C (85F)

-September Perks: Consistent swells with less crowds this time of year (and preferable winds)
+September Perks: Consistent swells with less crowds this time of year and typically good winds.

 Sunset session in El Salvador